Shopify image optimization is something you can’t underestimate. Even the smallest Shopify stores feature many product and collection images.

 Use this guide by Google to create a special site map just for your images.
 Don’t forget to include descriptive tags in your HTML.

 Like any solution, testing is going to be key.
-And here, the situation is a little complex because you should be thinking about multiple factors when testing image optimization.
+Here, the situation is a little complex because you should be thinking about multiple factors when testing image optimization.

 You need to think carefully about page load speed vs conversions on your page because improving one might harm the other.
 You have to find balance in the number of your images to satisfy your shoppers while maintaining good page load speed.

 For testing, think clearly about your priorities and goals.
-Which of these is most important to you – page load speed and better performance on SERPs, or higher overall conversions on your website?
-Then look to test these different elements as you make changes to your images.
+Which of these factors are most important to you – page load speed and better performance on SERPs, or higher overall conversions on your website?
+Then, look to test these different elements as you make changes to your images.

 Testing for SEO: